Gill rejects FIFA role after 'terribly damaging events'

 "This action is not something I take lightly but the terribly damaging events of the last three days have convinced me it is not appropriate to be a member of the FIFA executive committee under the current leadership," Gill, who was due to sit on the powerful committee as Britain's FIFA vice-president, told British media.

-"I do recognise that Mr Blatter has been democratically elected and wish FIFA every success in tackling the many troubling issues it faces.
+"I do recognize that Mr Blatter has been democratically elected and wish FIFA every success in tackling the many troubling issues it faces.

 "However, my professional reputation is critical to me and I simply do not see how there will be change for the good of world football while Mr Blatter remains in post.